sk-stm/p4_vehicle_detection/writeup.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here is one frames and it's corresponding heatmap:

-TODO
+frame:
+![alt text][image3]

+the thesholded heatmap looks like this:

 ![alt text][image5]

 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:

 TODO
 ![alt text][image6]

+Here is the thresholded heatmap:

 ### Here the resulting bounding boxes:
 ![alt text][image7]